 The physician will analyze the reports and logs, looking for triggers and patterns that make the pain worse.
-The pain dairy will offer a consistent record of your pain experience and the more detailed you are in your entries, the easier it will be for the physician to come up with the best treatment solutions.
+The pain diary will offer a consistent record of your pain experience and the more detailed you are in your entries, the easier it will be for the physician to come up with the best treatment solutions.

 It is always a good idea to be honest about how the pain feels.
 Use the CareClinic health diary to record what makes the pain better, such as medication or changing positions.
-Make sure to mention that makes it worse or provokes it, such as movement or specific positions.
-The doctor can take your information and come with a treatment plan that is suited to your current condition.
+Make sure to mention what makes it worse or provokes it, such as movement or specific positions.
+The doctor can take your information and come up with a treatment plan that is suited to your current condition.

 Types of Pain To Track in your Pain Log

 There are different types of pain that can be tracked and managed.
 First and foremost, one can suffer from acute (sudden onset) or chronic pain, in accordance with how long this symptom has been present.
 Pain can be localized, diffuse or generalized.
-It can appear on its own or in relation with various activities.
-The location of the pain can guide one towards a specific diagnosis; for example, if you suffer from liver disease, you might experience pain in the upper right side of the abdomen.
+It can appear on its own or in relation to various activities.
+The location of the pain can guide one toward a specific diagnosis; for example, if you suffer from liver disease, you might experience pain in the upper right side of the abdomen.

 You might also record the pain experienced according to the location.
-For example, you might present lower back pain, pain in the ribs or headaches.
+For example, you might present lower back pain, pain in the ribs, or headaches.
 With headaches, things are even more complicated, in the sense that there are different types that can bother you (tension headaches, migraines, cluster headaches).

 What are the most common types of pain?
 These include muscle and joint pain, arthritis pain, back pain, stomach pain, neck pain, shoulder pain, TMJ pain, abdominal pain, chest pain, hip pain, nerve pain and so on.
 Several different types of pain might be present, requiring a multidisciplinary approach for pain relief to occur.

 Each person will experience pain in his/her own way.
-Moreover, we each have different levels of tolerance to pain, this being the main reason why an adapted intervention plan is always required.
+Moreover, we each have different levels of tolerance to pain, this is the main reason why an adapted intervention plan is always required.
 New pains might appear on top of the existent symptoms, so it is essential to take potential changes that can occur into consideration.
 (R)

 What else should I remember about tracking pain?